A Host with the Most

 A good ride with a great ending

-A day off in Victoria was fun, and incorporated 20 miles of riding, about half in the blustery rain, and 6 miles of walking.
-Not sure I can call it a rest day, but it was satisfying; I got my bike checked out and solved one problem (of the bolt that was trying to shred the bag that hooks next to it - bike shop's elegant solution was putting a valve stem cover on it and voila, no more pokey end!), but failure to remediate the creaky cranks had me worried as I tried to fall asleep.
-A few cute / pretty pictures from Victoria can be seen in this album since I still don't have the easily-embeddable pics set up...
+A day off in Victoria was fun, and in some foreshadowing, even my day off incorporated some good 20 miles of riding.
+This ended up being about half in the blustery rain, and also 6 miles of walking!
+Not sure it makes sense to call it a rest day, but it was satisfying; I got my bike checked out and solved one problem (of the bolt that was trying to shred the bag that hooks next to it - bike shop's elegant solution was putting a valve stem cap on it and voila, no more pokey end!).
+However, failure to remediate the creaky cranks had me worried as I tried to fall asleep.

 However, there wasn't a ton of crank-creaking today as my ride was mostly flat and even at a push on the flats, things stay quiet, and so I got to really enjoy the ride up southern Vancouver Island, which was almost 100% on a bike route which was almost all paths.
 This whole province just BELIEVES in paths, at least around Victoria and Vancouver.
-Rain changed quickly to sun and I have a timelapse video that I need to figure out how to upload right to show you, but that is still a work in progress.
+Rain changed quickly to sun and I made a timelapse video of the ride all the way to the ferry.
+It's not amazing quality and I didn't do a great job of orienting the viewpoint towards the front, but if you want to spend a few minutes looking up my nose and also seeing the scenery along the wonderful bike route that I took most of the way, you can check out the video by clicking here.
+The pauses in the middle were a snack stops!

-On the ferry I cranked out another week's routing getting me most of the way to the end of the month (once you add in rest days) with only a couple of days with "way too much climbing" (which at my load - nearly 90 pounds now - is anything too steep (7+% grade) or anything bigger than 2000 feet).
-But, there's some of that between here and where I'm going so I'll do what I gotta!
+On the ferry I cranked out another week's routing - which should get me most of the way to the end of the month (once you add in rest days).
+As far as I can tell at this point, there are only a couple of days with "way too much climbing" (which at my load - nearly 90 pounds now - is anything too steep (7+% grade) and/or anything bigger than 2000 feet).
+But, no avoiding some of that between here and where I'm going so I'll do what I gotta!

-Was running too early for my volunteer host so I grabbed a late lunch and then sat in a park for awhile.
-In the park was a woman with a bunny, who talked my ear off about bunny- and pet-related things.
+I was running too early for my volunteer WarmShowers host so I grabbed a late lunch and then sat in a nearby park for awhile.
+In the park I met a woman with a bunny, who talked my ear off about bunny- and pet-related things.
 She said the funniest thing I heard today, which was that she attends a "hoppy hour", which is a meetup/playdate for bunnies.
 She is very committed to her bunny!

 We chatted for a couple hours, first on the couch about charity rides and volunteering and love triumphing over hate, and the in the hot tub over beers, about so many things...finally we were cooked and got out and I was served a traditional Punjabi dinner which was amazing, fairly spicy and delightfully savory, and then we chatted until after it got dark and now it is bedtime.
 Amarjit inspired me to volunteer and connect more since while he is certainly more extroverted than me, he does so many good things for so many communities and lives such a full life in addition to being a family man and running several businesses (just one small example is that one of his groups does 2 rest stops for the annual RSVP ride - Seattle to Vancouver - so he has a water station setup in his backyard just waiting to come out and fill a few thousand bottles during the ~200mi ride.)